Antraless/tabbed-out-fishing/README.md

    * Wind impulse: Off
 2. Open the script `tabbed-out-fishing.exe`
 3. Open Destiny 2, look in the top left
+   * You may have to run the script as Administrator if the keybinds do not work.
-4. Once you have begun fishing, do not tab back into Destiny 2 until you want to stop fishing
+5. Once you have begun fishing, do not tab back into Destiny 2 until you want to stop fishing

 Once you begin fishing the script will first crouch.
 That is normal.
 Good luck!
 # Important Notes